50DKP/FF2-Official/CONTRIBUTING.md

 ##Pull Requests
 * Open your PR on the right branch
 	* Bug fixes should go to stable, improvements to development, and breaking changes to experimental
+* Do not create a feature PR unless the corresponding issue has been approved
 * Squash your commits
 	* PRs with more than 3 commits will not be accepted until squashed
 * Make sure your formatting is in line with the existing code